Monday, December 7, 2020

 It is a fearful thing to lead this great peaceful people into war, into the most terrible and disastrous of all wars, civilization itself seeming to be in the balance.
 But the right is more precious than peace, and we shall fight for the things which we have always carried nearest our hearts - for democracy, for the right of those who submit to authority to have a voice in their own governments, for the rights and liberties of small nations, for a universal dominion of right by such a concert of free peoples as shall bring peace and safety to all nations and make the world itself at last free.
 To such a task we dedicate our lives and our fortunes...

-In response, the British admiralty established a system of convoys.
+In response, the British Admiralty established a system of convoys.
 Under the plan, merchant ships were grouped together in "convoys" and provided with warship escorts through the most dangerous stretches of the North Atlantic.

 The convoys had a dramatic effect.
 By the end of 1917, the tonnage of Allied shipping lost each month to German U-boat attacks plummeted from one million tons in April to 350,000 tons in December.
-And while many other factors were at play, the increase in food and other necessary provisions helped to stiffen the resolve of French and British troops and thwarted Germany’s attempt to force Britain’s surrender.
+And while many other factors were at play, the increase in food and other necessary provisions helped stiffen the resolve of French and British troops and thwarted Germany’s attempt to force Britain’s surrender.